 Today we continue with our Real Advice series – hard-earned practical knowledge from real riders here at our home office.
 This week we asked Aaron, one of our copywriters and a regular commuter (the guy rides over 20 miles each way), to share some of his thoughts about commuting by bike.
-Tell us your story below & you could win a $24 Performance gift card – details at the bottom of the post!

 This morning, like every morning, I crept around the house smiling in at sleeping kids and trying not to get the dogs all worked up.
 I skip the top step because it creaks really badly.
 I do the morning ritual…French press, whatever piece of fruit or bread is lying around, trying to resist picking at the pie on the counter…and failing.
 I pack my bag for work and walk out to the garage.

 I open the garage door and there’s my ride—like every day I fall in love all over again.
 My ride is an old race bike and although it’s already 84° and the humidity is 95%, I can’t wait to hit it.
 I check the quick releases, top off the tires, clip in, and go.

 I spin out across the lake whose fingers span for miles between my home and my office and contemplate the steely reflection of haze on the water.
 I lock into the tightrope that is the edge of the road and let my mind wander.
 This is my commute and I love it.
 No news radio, no pressure to make the next light.
 I mentally prepare for the giant hill that leaves me winded every time, but I am fully into it.

 But why would someone want to ride a bike 10 miles each way on a little pinstripe-sized shoulder, smelling road kill, and being passed by cars and big diesel trucks when he has a perfectly good car at home?
 Why indeed.